rerun/rerun/README.md

 Options that declare a default value are shown with a string between the "<>" characters.

-For example, notice how "-jumps" option shows `<1>`.
+For example, notice how "--jumps" option shows `<1>`.
-The "1" is the default value assigned to the "-jumps" option.
+The "1" is the default value assigned to the "--jumps" option.

 See the "Environment" section below to learn about the `RERUN_MODULES` environment variable.
 This variable